 Note: These dates are subject to change depending on campus-wide changes to the university's calendar.
 Additionally, we recognize extenuating circumstances, such as illness or personal emergencies, may conflict with these dates.
 The Director will work with team members on an individual basis to discuss any circumstances that arise.

 COMPENSATION

-Graduate Coordinators are paid at the university Graduate Assistant hourly rate, which is \$24.00/hour.
-Total earnings for the year (July 1, 2025 - June 30, 2026) will come to approximately \$25,000 before taxes.
+Graduate Coordinators are paid at the university Graduate Assistant hourly rate, which is \$22.67/hour.
+Total earnings for the year (July 1, 2024 - June 30, 2025) may not exceed \$25,071 before taxes.

 Additional Compensation Notes